Bombing of Gorky in World War II: German Aviation

 The sixth raid on June Tuesday, 13–Wednesday, 14.
 50-80 aircraft.
 The eastern part of GAZ was attacked.
 According to German data, planes flew in small groups along the route Ryazan - Murom - Pavlovo - Gorky.
 As a result of the bombing, the water intake station of the Leninsky City District was damaged.
 16 high-explosive and 20 heavy incendiary bombs were dropped on the Dvigatel Revolyutsii plant, several buildings and part of the roof of the main workshop of the machine-tool plant were destroyed.
 The shipyard was also attacked.
-The commander of the squadron Baron Hans-Henning von Böst personally supervised the actions of German pilots.
+The Kommodore of the KG 27 Oberstleutnant Hans-Henning Freiherr von Beust personally supervised the actions of German pilots.
 His plane flew over the city at high altitude.
 Gorky Machine-Building, Aviation Plant Nr.
 21 "Ordzhonikidze" and Krasnoye Sormovo plants, as well as bridges across the Oka and the Volga, were not affected.

 The seventh raid on June Wednesday, 21–Thursday, 22 was the last.
 Since this was the second anniversary of Germany's attack on the Soviet Union, both sides were preparing for the fight.
 According to air defense, 75 aircraft participated in the raid.
 40 planes broke through to the city.
 On the territory of GAZ were dropped: 31 light flares, 15 explosive, 80 combined and about 300 small incendiary bombs.
 The foundry, the reinforcing-radiator building and the plant Novaya sosna were damaged.
 In the residential quarter there were four fires.
 According to German data, the entire Lower City, the Vorobyov machine-building plant, the plant of food concentrates, residential quarters were attacked.
 Several power lines were damaged.
 Attempts to destroy Oksky (now Kanavinsky) and Borsky bridges failed.
-The squadron commander Hans-Henning von Böst again participated in the raid.
+The Geschwaderkommodore Hans-Henning Freiherr von Beust again participated in the raid.
 During the bombing 88 people died, 180 were injured.

 According to the results of the operation, German bombers had carried out 43 raids, 26 of which were at night, a total of 645 sorties were carried out by German aircraft, 1631 high-explosive and 3390 incendiary bombs were dropped on the city.
 254 civilians and 28 air defense soldiers died, more than 500 civilians and 27 soldiers were injured.
 At the plant, 52 buildings were destroyed, a large number of equipment was put out of operation.
 Strong fires arose because of the hot weather.
 Also, the spread of fires contributed to the wooden materials to mask the GAZ.
 A significant part of the plant was destroyed or burnt.
 Although he continued to work, but the output basically stopped, all the workers' forces were thrown at its recovery.
 The Luftwaffe could not develop its success further, after the destruction of GAZ.
 In subsequent raids, secondary industrial objects and residential areas were attacked, which were less protected.
 Industrial enterprises in the northern part of the city almost did not suffer from bombing.